- Last Update On : 2016-07-24

 Verification of a Reference Interval

-Sometimes it is too difficult to collect a large number of samples to establish a new reference range.
-In this situation it is permissible to determine whether the manufacturer’s stated reference range, your existing reference range, or a reference range established by another laboratory using the same instrument and reagents is applicable.
+Verification of the reference range is also useful when it is too difficult to collect a large number of samples to establish a new reference range.
+In this situation it is permissible to determine whether the manufacturer’s stated reference range, your existing reference range, or a reference range established by another neighboring laboratory using the same instrument and reagents is applicable.